 6) Waffling back and forth in your emotions

 Do not beat yourself up for wallowing back into the old sad feelings.
 Just recognize that it’s a process of healing.
-Do celebrate however every single time you switch to better feeling thoughts and genuinely feel better.
-Make the most of THOSE moments and slowly you will have more of those than the old negative emotions.
+To celebrate, however, every single time, you switch to better feeling thoughts and genuinely feel better.
+Make the most of THOSE moments, and slowly you will have more of those than the old negative emotions.
 You are training your brain to have better thoughts more and more often.

-Sometimes people break up and the whole experience was a huge wake-up call, and they get back together.
+Sometimes people break up, and the whole experience was a huge wake-up call, and they get back together.
 It happens.
-It can also show you that – yep you or both of you are better to move on.
-Either way, you need to give yourself that time alone and away from your partner to really come to terms with your true feelings.
+It can also show you that – yep, you or both of you are better to move on.
+Either way, you need to give yourself that time alone after the breakup and stay away from your partner to come to terms with your true feelings.

-Be careful though.
-The decision to fight back for a relationship must be done intuitively rather than out of fear.
+Be careful, though.
+The decision to fight back for a relationship must be made intuitively rather than out of fear.

 You can tell the difference of whether you want to get back to the relationship from a place of intuition or fear.
-If it is intuitive, you will be calm, no angry outbursts and absolutely no feelings of desperation.
-You will also be happy with any outcome, whether you get back together or not, there will be no motivation like ‘I need this to work so I can feel better’.
+If it is intuitive, you will be calm, with no angry outbursts and absolutely no feelings of desperation.
+You will also be happy with any outcome; whether you get back together or not, there will be no motivation like ‘I need this to work so I can feel better.’

-I am a firm believer that if you leave a relationship and never look back, you could be missing out on some incredibly valuable life lessons and healing. let’s face it, if you don’t deal with the crap you are dealing with now, do you really think that ‘leaving’ is going to solve the bigger problem?
+I am a firm believer that if you leave a relationship and never look back, you could be missing out on some incredibly valuable life lessons and healing.
+Let’s face it if you don’t deal with the crap you are dealing with now, and after the breakup, do you think that ‘leaving’ is going to solve the bigger problem?
 Certainly NOT!
 You only bring all that baggage to your next relationship.

 Once you move through the hurt, you may hit anger and resentment full on.
-Let’s face it, it feels so much better to feel anger than hurt.
+Let’s face it; it feels so much better to feel excitement than pain.

 Anger and resentment left unchecked can become destructive to yourself and even violent.

-You might start berating your partner for ripping you off, taking everything from you, etc, etc… you may enjoy wallowing in your own self-pity because it does feel so much better than hurt and pain.
+You might start berating your partner after a breakup, for ripping you off, taking everything from you, etc., etc..you may enjoy wallowing in your self-pity because it does feel so much better than hurt and pain.

-If you dwell here too long you will experience the dark side of anger and risk either getting violent or feeling like a victim.
-In both cases, you will feel justified in your anger.
+If you dwell here too long, you will experience the dark side of anger and risk either getting violent or feeling like a victim.
+In both cases, you will feel justified in your passion.

-Once you start not taking responsibility for how you feel and blaming your partner for all the ills of the relationship you will block your own growth.
-You also risk-taking in the rich learning that is yours from all the good this relationship has taught you about YOU!
+Once you start not taking responsibility for how you feel and blaming your partner for all the ills of the relationship, you will block your growth.
+You also risk-taking in the productive learning that is yours from all the good this relationship has taught you about YOU!